 - The University of Texas School of Law Minority Student Organizations

 - University of Houston Law Center Minority Student Organizations

 Whether professional or charitable, involvement in community organizations is a priority for Bracewell and our lawyers.
 The firm and our employees offer time, resources and professional services to many professional, civic, charitable and cultural endeavors.
 Bracewell has been recognized by local and national organizations for making diversity and inclusion an integral part of its work environment.

 Bracewell’s lawyers have been appointed to leadership positions with a wide variety of organizations, which is a testament to Bracewell’s dedication and commitment to inclusion throughout the community.

-- Derrick Mitchell (Houston) was appointed to Texas Southern University Board of Regents by Governor Greg Abbott and then elected as chairman;
+- Derrick Mitchell (Houston) was appointed to Texas Southern University Board of Regents by Governor Greg Abbott and served as former chairman;

 - Victoria Garcia (San Antonio) serves on the board of directors for Port San Antonio;

 - Barron Wallace (Houston) serves as vice president of the Houston Parks Board;